-You can get an idea of how the anti-AFL campaign is working by taking a look at a recent issue of Counterspy. a Washington-based magazine that proclaims itself devoted to exposing the nefarious work of the CIA and its agents of American imperialism wherever they roam in the world.
+You can get an idea of how the anti-AFL campaign is working by taking a look at a recent issue of Counterspy, a Washington-based magazine that proclaims itself devoted to exposing the nefarious work of the CIA and its agents of American imperialism wherever they roam in the world.
 An article in the magazine is straightforwardly titled "AFL-CIO: Trojan Horse in Polish Unions."
-A special editorial introduction to the article put the thesis just as straightforwardly: In country after country, "AFL-CIO aid has invariably had the ulterior motive of establishing, securing and expanding U.S. corporate and strategic interests.'
+A special editorial introduction to the article put the thesis just as straightforwardly: In country after country, "AFL-CIO aid has invariably had the ulterior motive of establishing, securing and expanding U.S. corporate and strategic interests.

 How do we know this is true?
 For one thing, says Counterspy, we have before us the record of American labor's reactionary efforts in Latin America.
-In Guatemala, George Meany worked with CIA-connected organizations to undermine the properly ludicrous, but you can be sure the social democrats will not be far behind the Wall Street Journal in painting us as sinister Stalinist spies, the better to cement their own united front with the CIA.
+In Guatemala, George Meany worked with CIA-connected organizations to undermine the properly progressive, truly "labor-oriented" forces in the country.

-What is perhaps most interesting about the editorial is that it makes no attempt to claim that the accusations about the "AFL-CIA" are anything but true.
-"How easy it is," says the Wall Street Journal, "to make lists of the CIA connections: the parallel aims, the instances of collaboration, the commuprogressive, truly "labor-oriented" forces in the country.
 In the Dominican Republic, the AFL-CIO set up an organization that "ran propaganda units as well as goon squads against the legitimate unions."